AlexanderRevo/quakespasm-config/quakespasm configuration.md

 ###dzip

-TODO2: what's dzip and why care?

 There seems to be no dz support in Quakespasm, so you'll have to extract it using dzip before playing.

 ####Downloads

 Main page: http://speeddemosarchive.com/dzip/download.html
-macOS: TODO2 (the version from the link above probably won't work on Catalina) Alternate linux instructions: https://linuxg.net/install-dzip-on-ubuntu/
+Alternate linux instructions: https://linuxg.net/install-dzip-on-ubuntu/